Catch & Release Is For Wild Life, Not Criminals

 That being the case, the only thing I can do to find justice for my friend and to protect you, the reader, is to make as many people as I can aware of what Brandon James Seguin is really all about and hope justice finds him soon.

-Since the rape, while still free on bail, he has been charged twice with Possession for the Purpose of Trafficking and is facing a charge of Possession of a Prohibited Weapon, several Probation Breaches, as well as Possession of a Firearm.
+Since the rape, while still free on bail, he has been charged twice with Possession for the Purpose of Trafficking.
+He is also facing a charge of Possession of a Prohibited Weapon.
+Additionally, he has several Probation Breaches, as well as Possession of a Firearm.

 IF THESE CHARGES, COMBINED WITH THE CHARGES BEFORE THE RAPE AND HOME INVASION, BUT EXCLUDING THAT RAPE AND HOME INVASION WHICH CANNOT BE CONSIDERED IN ANY BAIL DECISION AS HE HAS YET TO BE CHARGED WITH THEM, DON’T MAKE HIM DANGEROUS TO THE PUBLIC, I DON’T KNOW WHAT DOES.